michaelsalazar505/Professional-Portfolio/README.md

 References

 Sensitive identifiers, credentials, account information, and other unnecessary details are redacted before evidence is included in the portfolio.

+A public-release sanitization review was completed on September 2, 2026 for the AWS project PDFs.
+Corrected releases were issued for Projects 11, 16, 22, 24, 27, 28, 30, 33, and 36 after removing unnecessary AWS account, organization, subscription, and resource identifiers.
+The technical implementation and project conclusions were unchanged.

 Engineering Approach